asokolsky/asokolsky.github.io/ham/bands.md

 145.80-146.00|OSCAR subband
 146.01-146.37|Repeater inputs
 146.40-146.58|Simplex
-146.52|National Simplex Calling Frequency 146.61-146.97|Repeater outputs
+**146.520**|**National Simplex Calling Frequency** 146.61-146.97|Repeater outputs
 147.00-147.39|Repeater outputs
 147.42-147.57|Simplex
 147.60-147.99|Repeater inputs

+Notes:

-Notes: The frequency 146.40 MHz is used in some areas as a repeater input.
+* The frequency 146.40 MHz is used in some areas as a repeater input.
 This band plan has been proposed by the ARRL VHF-UHF Advisory Committee.
+* 146.520 - 2m band National Simplex Channel

 ## MURS Band (151 MHz)